jack-margeson/alterna-canvas/README.md

 ## Project Requirements

-Following the sketching and ideation phase as ewll as the interviews/contextual inquiry phase, our team set aside some time to talk about what information we gained from these activites as we formed a list of project requirements that our project was to include alongside the mandatory requirements as dictated by the assignment.
-The project requirements that we worked towards with the Alterna Canvas project are listed here:
+Following the sketching and ideation phase as well as the interviews/contextual inquiry phase, our team set aside some time to talk about what information we gained from these activities as we formed a list of project requirements that our project was to include alongside the mandatory requirements as dictated by the assignment.
+The project requirements that we worked towards with the Alternate Canvas project are listed here:
-- requirement 1
-- requirement 2
+- Students need to be able to view the syllabus
+- Students need to be able to view the syllabus
+- Students need to be able to view all announcements- with new announcements highlighted so students will see them.
+- Students need to be able to view a list of presentations and other course materials, organized by modules.
+- Students need to be able to see upcoming assignments
+- Students need to be able to see their progress in the course using a gamification approach
+- Students need to be able to submit assignments.
+Submission needs to have text entry and document upload options
+- Students need to be able to access course materials- view or download presentations
+- Students need to be able to view their grades on assignments, and their grade in the course so far, according to the instructor's grade weighting scheme.
+- Students need to be able to plan their work- using a calendar or to-do list.
+- Students need a Zoom connection option, but this feature does not need to be fully functional, leaving as "future work" connecting to Zoom.
+- As students do tasks in this class, the UI should update to reflect their progress in the class, using your gamification approach.
+You should be able to perform a sequence of tasks for the student, and see changes in the UI.

 ## Interface Description